 Several conservation projects are taking place in the forest and an adjacent conservation area, including a seven-flower wildflower meadow, hibernaculum (a special habitat for snakes to use in winter), a Monarch waystation, consisting of milkweed plantations, turtle hatching habitat and an apiary.

-Founded in 2016, Freija is locally-owned and operated by a Canadian adventure company specializing in personalized retreats and unique experiences with emphasis on science education and nature conservation.
+Founded in 2016, Freija is a locally-owned and operated adventure company specializing in personalized retreats and unique experiences with emphasis on science education and nature conservation.
 My humans are driven by a belief in transformative power of reconnecting people with nature through unique personal experiences.
 All life on earth is threatened and they see great potential for a shared closer connection to nature.
+A number of conservation projects are always ongoing in Kinghurst Forest at Freija.

 My humans rely on amazing local community partners in sourcing quality environmentally-friendly materials and organic ingredients for their amenities and experiences: